julwong/PhoenixdbWrapper/README.md

 1. Object based Load Balancing support

-By adding an http header "clientid", which is and uuid, invert proxy(nginx is my choice) can treat this "clientid" as a session id to apply "stick session".
+By adding an http header "clientid", which is an uuid, invert proxy(nginx is my choice) can treat this "clientid" as a session id to apply "sticky session".

 2. Auto alter table by adding new columns